 Due to memory limitations, mobile devices cannot always keep the model weights resident in memory and must load them for each inference, causing the \emph{cold start} problem.
 This issue is amplified in confidential inference, because the encrypted weights must also be decrypted.

-{\sys} leverages pipeline parallelism to mitigate cold-start overhead by overlapping resource-disjoint steps in the prefill stage.
-Therefore, {\sys} focuses on the prefill and partitions it into four steps: 1) \textbf{Memory allocation}: Allocating memory for model weights and KV cache.
-2) \textbf{Model loading}: Loading encrypted weights from storage.
-3) \textbf{Model decryption}: Decrypting the weights.
-4) \textbf{Forward computation}: Executing the prefill stage using the {\npu} and CPU.
+{\sys} leverages pipeline parallelism to reduce the cold-start overhead by overlapping resource-disjoint steps in the prefill stage, which is partitioned into four steps: 1) \textbf{Memory allocation}: allocating memory for the model weights and the KV cache; 2) \textbf{Model loading}: loading the encrypted weights from storage; 3) \textbf{Model decryption}: decrypting the weights; 4) \textbf{Forward computation}: executing the prefill with {\npu} and CPU.
 The decode stage can reuse the in-memory weights and KV cache.

-The prefill stage processes a sequence of layers, where each layer depends solely on the output of the previous layers.
-Within each layer, different steps are constrained only by their \emph{in-layer} dependency (allocate $\rightarrow$ load $\rightarrow$ decrypt $\rightarrow$ compute) and do not rely on results from preceding layers. {\sys} overlaps the allocation, loading, and decryption of layer $i{+}1$ with the computation of layer $i$.
+The prefill stage processes a sequence of layers, where each layer depends only on the outputs of previous layers.
+Within a layer, the steps are constrained only by their \emph{in-layer} dependency (allocate $\rightarrow$ load $\rightarrow$ decrypt $\rightarrow$ compute) and do not depend on the corresponding steps of earlier layers. {\sys} therefore overlaps the allocation, loading, and decryption of layer $i{+}1$ with the computation of layer $i$.

-\textbf{Pipeline Bottleneck}: Overall latency is determined by the longest steps on the critical path.
-While NPU/CPU computation time scales with prompt length, allocation, loading, and decryption are largely input-independent.
-Figure~\ref{fig:motiv-breakdown} shows that contiguous memory allocation (CMA) dominates these auxiliary stages, limiting end-to-end latency.
-By leveraging {\mem}, {\sys} avoids heavyweight CMA allocation.
-Consequently, the prefill pipeline becomes bottlenecked primarily by model loading time, allowing for greater speedup.
+\textbf{Pipeline Bottleneck}: The overall latency is determined by the longest step.
+Figure~\ref{fig:motiv-breakdown} breaks down the TTFT of an inference task with a prompt length of 128.
+CMA-based memory allocation and CPU-based computation are the two bottlenecks. {\sys} removes them using {\mem} and {\npu}.
+Consequently, the prefill pipeline is primarily bottlenecked by model loading. {\sys} further mitigates this bottleneck through the model-weight and KV cache caching strategy described in Section~\ref{subsec:framework-cache}.

-\textbf{Secure Loading}: During the allocation-loading-decryption process, memory pages are not immediately transitioned to {\mem} after allocation.
-Instead, the untrusted kernel uses DMA to load encrypted model weights into these initially unprotected pages.
-Once loading is complete, the memory is transitioned to {\mem}, followed by decryption performed by a secure-world process.